Casual Dining vs. Fine DiningLast updated on 2/18/2019

 - Quick service

-If you commit yourself to the dream of opening a restaurant, your determination can lift you to prosperity.
 Both casual and fine dining have rich and interesting histories defined by ambitious entrepreneurs with revolutionary ideas for their time.
-With the right mindset, anything is possible!
-Keep in mind that in opening any restaurant, obtaining the correct licenses, permits, and certifications is necessary, and these vary by state.
+Knowing the history and differences of restaurants allows business owners to make projections for the restaurant industry’s future and stay ahead of the curve.
 Ultimately, the success of your restaurant, no matter the type, hinges on knowing and satisfying your customers' wants and needs.